xapian/xapian/xapian-core/docs/overview.rst

     xapian-progsrv and the "program" variant of the remote backend is used.
     Otherwise the TCP variant of the remote backend is used, and the rest of the line specifies the host and port to connect to.

+These are no longer supported by Xapian 1.4.x:

+brass
+    Brass was the current "under development" database format in Xapian 1.2.x, 1.3.0 and 1.3.1.
+It was renamed to 'glass' in Xapian 1.3.2 because we decided to use backend names in ascending alphabetical order to make it easier to understand which backend is newest, and since 'flint' was used recently, we skipped over 'd', 'e' and 'f'.

+flint
+    Flint was the default backend in Xapian 1.0.x, and was deprecated in 1.2.x and removed in 1.3.0.
+If you want to migrate an existing Flint database to Chert, `see the 'Admin Notes'
+    <admin_notes.html#converting-a-flint-database-to-a-chert-database%60>`_
+    for a way to do this.

+quartz
+    Quartz was the default backend prior to Xapian 1.0, and has been removed as of Xapian 1.1.0.
+If you want to migrate an existing Quartz database to Flint, see `Admin Notes
+    <admin_notes.html#converting-a-quartz-database-to-a-flint-database%60>`_
+    for a way to do this.

 Multiple databases
 ~~~~~~~~~~~~~~~~~~